How to Take Your Advocacy Message to Congress

 - Do not over complicate your message or utilize highly technical “science speak.”
 Think of your audience as intelligent students and adjust your message accordingly.

 - Connect your message to your congressional district, state or to the nation as a whole.
-Highlight for example, how increased funding for research would benefit the district, state, nation or all of humankind rather than individual scientists.
-Do not request personal entitlements
+For example, highlight how increased funding for research would benefit the district, state, nation or all of humankind, rather than individual scientists.
+Do not request personal entitlements.

 Scheduling a meeting with your representative, senator or their staff is another effective way of communicating your message.
 Remember, your elected officials have offices in their home state or district; you do not have to travel to Washington D.C. to meet with your member of Congress.

 - Schedule the appointment at least 3 to 4 weeks in advance and be prepared to provide an overview of what you want to discuss during the meeting.
 Familiarize yourself with individual office procedures; some require a faxed or e-mailed formal letter of request.
 Call the office directly for instructions and guidelines.

 - Know your issue and be prepared to discuss your concerns in a clear, concise and professional manner.
 Have a basic understanding of what, if any, legislation exists that might affect your issue and where the legislation stands (i.e. is it in committee, has it passed, is it on the floor for debate etc.)